WaelHamwi/E-commerce-laravel_react/README.md

 🎯 Welcome to the **E-Commerce Laravel & React** project! 🚀 This is a **full-stack web application** designed to offer a **seamless and secure e-commerce experience**.
 Built using **Laravel** for the backend and **React** for the frontend, this project incorporates advanced features to ensure a top-notch user experience and robust functionality.

+ # 🏃‍♂️ **Quick Install Commands**

+ ## ✨ **1.
+Install Composer Dependencies**
+ Make sure you have all the necessary Composer dependencies installed. composer install

+## ✨ **2.
+Generate Application Key**
+ Generate a new application key for encryption. php artisan key:generate

+## ✨ **3.
+Run Database Migrations**
+ Create the necessary tables in your database. php artisan migrate

+## ✨ **4.
+Install Passport for API Authentication**
+  Set up Passport for managing API tokens. php artisan passport:install

+##  ✨ **5.
+Create a Personal Access Client**
+  Generate a personal access token for API requests. php artisan passport:client --personal

+##  ✨ **6.
+Seed the Database with Initial Data**
+ Populate the database with initial data. php artisan db:seed --class=DatabaseSeeder

+##  ✨ **7.
+Start the Laravel Development Server**
+ Run the server and access your application at http://localhost:8000. php artisan serve

+# ✅ **All done!
+Your Laravel project is set up and ready for testing.**

 # 🌟 Project Overview
  **E-Commerce Laravel & React** combines modern technologies and best practices to create a feature-rich e-commerce platform.
 Here’s what makes this project stand out: